Vic Hub

 Contact us for more information:

-Dr Julian Hill - Drought Program Manager
+Dr Julian Hill - Vic Hub Gippsland Node Lead

 e: julian.hill@foodandfibregippsland.com.au

-Growing Gippsland's Drought Resilience with
+Growing Gippsland's drought resilience with

-Using soil moisture monitoring is likely to result in more efficient use of water and a decreased risk of nutrient and sediment runoff into waterways as a result of over or under watering.
+Using soil moisture monitoring is likely to result in more efficient use of water and a decreased risk of nutrient and sediment runoff into waterways as a result of over- or under-watering.

-The purpose of the project is to build drought resilience among Gippsland’s vegetable producers and concurrently work to reduce the risk of damaging nutrients and sediment finding their way into the Gippsland Lakes.
+Delivered through a partnership with commercial sensor manufacturers and data specialists, the purpose of the project is to build drought resilience among Gippsland’s vegetable producers and concurrently work to reduce the risk of damaging nutrients and sediment finding their way into the Gippsland Lakes.

-The project’s objectives are –
+The project’s objectives are to:

-Sensors in Field
+Sensors in field

-3. To increase engagement between Gippsland’s intensive vegetable growing industry, Agriculture Victoria and the West Gippsland Catchment Management Authority.
+3. increase engagement between Gippsland’s intensive vegetable growing industry, Agriculture Victoria and the West Gippsland Catchment Management Authority.

-The Project Reference Group is made up of representatives from –
+The Project Reference Group is made up of representatives from:

 • Agriculture Victoria (Alexis Killoran, Billy Marshall, Scott Botten)